-VW Diesel Emmisions Class Action
+VW Diesel Emmisions Lawyer

 They misrepresented the capabilities of their product; you have legal rights.
 If you qualify, you may be eligible for compensation, that is if your vehicle model and year were among the rigged vehicles.